 Now that is a lot of unleavened bread!

-If you were going to express your regular, ordinary, every-day thanks; sometimes it was okay to bring the bread that you had baked yourself, the weekly bread called Challah which you let rise with leaven, and allowed to get full and fluffy in the way that the world would relate to as delicious bread.
-This bread looks good, it seems finished or complete and it is appealing to the eye.
-The taste is also sweet and light at the same time.
-This is the bread to use for giving thanks on ordinary days; but not at Passover.
+If you were going to express your regular, ordinary, every-day thanks; sometimes it was okay to bring the bread that you had baked yourself.
+I’m speaking of the weekly bread called Challah which you let rise with leaven.
+This is the bread which is allowed to get full and fluffy in the way that the world would relate to as delicious bread.

 The humility and the incompleteness and the sense of something lacking is so symbolic of us without a Messiah.
 Our preparations for meeting with God are not quite complete.
 Something is missing and that “something” must be found.